c4deszes/bike-rear-light/sys/docs/reqs/light.rst

 .. req-sys:: Brake light
     :id: SYS_REQ_BRAKE_LIGHT_PERFORMANCE
     :status: draft
-    :tags: legal, safety
+    :tags: legal, safety, gen1.0

     The brake light shall be the color red, with a minimum brightness of 10 candela and a maximum brightness of 400 candela.

-    The brake light shall turn on when the bicycle is decelerating with ``5 m/s^2`` and above.
+    The brake light shall turn on when the bicycle is decelerating with ``2.5 m/s^2`` and above.

 Signal lights
 -------------